International Admission: How to Apply

 - International Baccalaureate: English A1 or A2 with grade of 3 or higher

 - Advanced Placement English with a grade of 3 or higher

 - SAT Evidence based reading/writing 480 or higher

 - GCSE or GCE English Pass (syllabus A) with grade of A, B or C

 - A HKCEE English Pass with a grade of (Syllabus A) with a grade of A, B, C or D

 - Trinity ISE II Level: Pass in All module areas

-If you intend to pursue a degree at the University of Hartford but you do not meet our English language proficiency requirements, you will begin your studies in our on-campus English Language Institute.
+If you intend to pursue a degree at the University of Hartford but you do not meet our English language proficiency requirements, you have the option of starting your degree

 An essay/example of your best writing is not required but is encouraged as a supplemental piece.
 An essay submitted for an English Course would be perfectly acceptable.